-Subscriptions to Kayo start from $25/month and let you watch from two devices at once.
+Subscriptions to Kayo start from $25/month and let you watch on two devices at once.
 If you're after a third simultaneous stream then you can upgrade to the Premium subscription which is $35 monthly.

-Watch BBL on Foxtel iQ
+Watch Big Bash on Foxtel iQ

 Live stream BBL via Foxtel Now

-However, you don't need the box.
+Foxtel Now is a streaming alternative to the Foxtel iQ service.
 The Foxtel Now app is available on a host of devices, such as iOS, Android, Android TV, some Smart TVs (Samsung, LG), Telstra TV, PC, Mac, Chromecast, Xbox One and PlayStation 4.

 Get to know Kayo with our guides

-- Explore 12 features coming to Kayo Sports in 2019
+- Explore 12 features coming to Kayo Sports

 - Every sport available to stream on Kayo